TeamRoboRoos/vision-robotx-yolox/README.md

 ./start-nano-server.sh -v $(pwd):/workspace/ --run python3 inference_server.py  -f exps/default/robotx_nano.py --device gpu --fp16 -c ./weights/robotx_weights-v1.pth --conf 0.25 --nms 0.45 --img_size 640
 ```
 This will ask for the sudo password as it requires accessing / passing through some devices.
+NOTE: `-v $(pwd):/workspace/` this flag will overwrite the local version of the code and expects you to be in the top level directory of this repository.
+If you remove this flag, it will default to using the embedded version of the code which was stored in the docker image/container.

 If you have permissions issues, make sure the script has the execution permmissions as follows:
 ```